Curitiba Brazil Temple

-The Curitiba Brazil Temple is a temple of the Church of Jesus Christ of Latter-day Saints in Curitiba, Paraná, Brazil.
-The intent to build the temple was announced in a letter to local leaders on August 23, 2002, by the First Presidency.
-The temple is the fifth in Brazil, the first in the state of Paraná, and the church's 126th worldwide.
-The temple has a single spire with a gold-leafed angel Moroni statue on its top.
-Designed by Jeronimo da Cunha Lima of Brazil and GSBS of the United States, the temple is on 8.15 acres of land and the building is 27,850 square feet.
+The Curitiba Brazil Temple is a temple of the Church of Jesus Christ of Latter-day Saints (LDS Church) in Curitiba, Paraná, Brazil.
+Construction of the temple was announced in a letter to local leaders on August 23, 2002.
+The temple was completed and dedicated Thomas S. Monson on June 1, 2008.
+It is the fifth in Brazil and the church's 126th worldwide.